muathye/portal/docs/articles/2023-05-30-chatgpt-prompt-engineering-for-developers-part-1.md

 Photo by [Mariia Shalabaieva](https://unsplash.com/@maria_shalabaieva?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/openai?license=free&utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)

-# ChatGPT Prompt Engineering for Developers (Part: 1)
+# ChatGPT Prompt Engineering for Developers [Part 1/7]

 Large Language Models (LLMs) have been a game-changer in the field of artificial intelligence and natural language processing.
 They have been used in various applications, such as language translation, speech recognition, and chat bots, to name a few.
 In this article, we'll dive into the ChatGPT Prompt Engineering for Developers and learn about the best practices for using LLM technology in software applications.